WWE Allrounder Kumasi, Ashanti-Region, Ghana 21 years experience

 Career Statistics Breakdown

-Kingston's career statistics paint a picture of a wrestler who has had a long and successful career in professional wrestling.
-With a record of 1324 wins, 962 losses, and 28 draws, his overall win rate of 57.2% is a testament to his ability to compete at a high level over an extended period.
-However, his performance on pay-per-view events is even more impressive, with a win rate of 75.0%, which suggests that he is able to step up his game when it matters most.
+Kofi Kingston's career statistics paint a picture of a wrestler who has been consistently active and competitive.
+With a total of 2,318 matches under his belt, he has an overall win rate of 57.1%.
+This win rate is a testament to his ability to perform at a high level over an extended period.
+However, it's important to note that his performance varies significantly between different platforms.

 Notable Rivalries & Key Matchups